Sayarinu/op.gg-Win-Loss-Counter-League-of-Legends/README.md

 6. Double click "source.py" to start it
 7. Leave it running, while you play your games

 Additionaly in line 36 you can higher or lower the time it counts as a day.
 If you add '8 Hours' fot example, it will in return only count games that were played within a span of 7 hours since 8 hours is then a blacklisted term.
+You can even edit the way it outputs the Win Loss counter in Line 55.

 ## Adding stats to OBS:
 1. Add a 'Text (GDI+)' Source into your current scene